 Final Thoughts

-In-housing marketing is a major investment—both in terms of money and operational complexity.
+Bringing marketing in-house is a major investment—both in terms of money and operational complexity.
 For most home service companies, a better first step is refining your agency partnerships.

 Ask the hard questions: